-Suggested letter t emplates for the Director or Director's nominee Death of a staff member Dear [Principal/Nominee], I write to offer my condolences to you and your school community regarding the death of [staff name]. [personalised content where appropriate] Please know that you are all in my thoughts and prayers.
-Death of a student Dear [Principal/Nominee], I write to offer my condolences to you and your school community regarding the death of [student name]. [personalised content where appropriate] Please know that you are all in my thoughts and prayers.
-Death of a school Board Member/School Parent Dear [Principal/Nominee], I write to offer my condolences to you and your school community regarding the death of [Board Member name]. [personalised content where appropriate] Please know that you are all in my thoughts and prayers.
-Dear [Family Member], I write to offer my condolences to you and your family regarding the recent loss of your [Relationship], [Parent name].
-Losing a close family member is always sad and difficult. [personalised content where appropriate].
-I know this will be an especially difficult time for your children [children's name/s].
+Suggested letter t emplates for the Director or Director's nominee

+Dear [Principal/Nominee],

+I write to offer my condolences to you and your school community regarding the

+Death of a staff death of [staff name].

+Death of a staff member

+member [personalised content where appropriate]

 Please know that you are all in my thoughts and prayers.

+Dear [Principal/Nominee],

+I write to offer my condolences to you and your school community regarding the

+Death of a death of [student name].

+student [nerconalized content where enpropriate]

+[personalised content where appropriate]

+Please know that you are all in my thoughts and prayers.

+Dear [Principal/Nominee],

+I write to offer my condolences to you and your school community regarding the

+death of [Board Member name].

+[personalised content where appropriate]

+Death of a

+school Board Please know that you are all in my thoughts and prayers.

+Member/School Dear [Family Member],

+Parent I write to offer my condolences to you and your family regarding the recent loss of

+your [Relationship], [Parent name].

+Losing a close family member is always sad and difficult. [personalised content where

+appropriate].
+I know this will be an especially difficult time for your children

+[children's name/s].

+Please know that you are all in my thoughts and prayers.

+Dear [Principal/Nominee],

+I write to offer my condolences to you and your school community regarding the

+Death of a death of [Parish Priest name].

+Parish Priest [nersonalised content where appropriate]

+[personalised content where appropriate]

+Please know that you are all in my thoughts and prayers.

+Dear [Principal/Nominee],

-Death of a Parish Priest Dear [Principal/Nominee], I write to offer my condolences to you and your school community regarding the death of [Parish Priest name]. [personalised content where appropriate] Please know that you are all in my thoughts and prayers.
-Critical incident- serious accident/injury involving staff and/or students Dear [Principal/Nominee], I write to let you know that I am thinking of you and your school community regarding [name and/or incident]. [personalised content where appropriate] Please know that you are all in my thoughts and prayers.
+Critical incident- I write to let you know that I am thinking of you and your school community

+serious regarding [name and/or incident].

+accident/injury

+involving staff [personalised content where appropriate]

+and/or students

+Please know that you are all in my thoughts and prayers.